yelof3/my-first-hugo-site-2/content/posts/2025/thefediverse/thefediverse.md

 From fediverse.to:
 # Each fediverse instance is managed by a human admin.
 You can find fediverse instances dedicated to art, music, technology, culture, or politics.

 It has networks that are similar to fascist-owned and controlled corporations like Facebook/Meta, X, etc, but they’re much, much better.
 To start, it has no advertising or feed algorithms, and is filled with lots of kind, smart folks from all over the world.
+And of course, most importantly, not run by evil companies.

-In August of 2023 I joined one of those social networks, called Mastodon, and I haven’t looked back since.
-There are often many servers or ‘instances’ within a network, and I joined Hachyderm, which has a tech industry theme.
+In August of 2023 I joined one of those social networks, called [Mastodon](https://joinmastodon.org "joinmastodon.org]"), and I haven’t looked back since.
+There are often many servers or ‘instances’ within a network, and I joined [Hachyderm](https://hachyderm.io "hachyderm.io]"), which has a tech industry theme.
 I’m in the presence of smart, funny, highly skilled folks, and I couldn’t be happier with my experience there so far.
-You can take a look at my Mastodon timeline on my contact page.

 ![Hachyderm logo](/posts/thefediverse/hachyderm-logo.png)